quzhi1/koan/README.md

 2. `block_given?` returns true if yield is overrode
 3. Define lambda function by `func = lambda { |x| ... }`.
 Call it by `func.call(x)` or `func[x]`
 4. Lambda function can be passed by `&func`
+5. Having `yield` in method is perfect for sandwich code pattern.
+Abstract the file io, exception handling, etc, you can focus on business logic

+# Class
+1. Define field as `@field1`, they are private by default
+2. You can define field inside methods.
+It will be dynamically created once the method is called
+3. You can still access private field by calling `.instance_variables`, which returns a Hash
+4. You can also use `.instance_eval { @name }` or `.instance_eval("@name")` to access private field
+5. Use `attr_reader :field_name` to define getter
+6. Use `attr_accessor :name` to define getter and setter
+7. Constructor is done by `def initialize(initial_arg)`
+8. Class can be redefined, even including built-in class
+9. Use `.ancestors` to return array of inheritance ancestors
+10. `super` refer to parent method, not class.
+Unlike Java, you can't call `super.parent_method`

+# Module